nivek-neerg/youtube-podcast-to-gcal-sync/README.md

 Automatically schedules new YouTube podcast episodes into your Google Calendar — fitted around your existing events, within the hours and days that work for you.

-Built as my first ever GitHub project.
+Built as a POC GitHub project.
 No coding background.
 Just a problem I wanted to solve.

 ---